nqminds/nqm-databot-minimal/README.md

-# nqm-process-minimal
+# nqm-databot-minimal
-The simplest example of a javascript-based nqm process
+The simplest example of a javascript-based nqm databot